moxin-org/moly/README.md

 ```

 After the command completes, you should see a Windows installer called `moly_0.1.0_x64-setup` in the `dist/` directory.
-Double-click that file to install Moxin on your machine, and then run it as you would a regular application.
+Double-click that file to install Moly on your machine, and then run it as you would a regular application.

 ### Packaging for macOS